 Why Tesla’s Stock Beats Ford

-Tesla Inc. (Nasdaq: TSLA) reported earnings Wednesday — cue the negative headlines!
+When Tesla Inc. (Nasdaq: TSLA) reports earnings — cue the negative headlines!

 Forbes: “Ford Beats Tesla, Again”

 The Wall Street Journal: “Tesla’s Growth Story Nears Final Chapter”